-Pathways Undergraduate Researchers is a full-time, paid summer internship program for first- and second-year college students.
+Pathways Undergraduate Researchers is a full-time, paid summer internship program for first- and second-year college students, with special consideration given to students from backgrounds underrepresented in biomedical science.
 Interns are paired and immersed in nine weeks of mentored activities in a Fred Hutch research group in Seattle.
 Interns also participate in a cancer biology education series, attend professional development workshops and enjoy social activities with their teams and peers.

 Pathways Undergrads gives students from backgrounds underrepresented in biomedical science the opportunity to explore, clarify and strengthen their research-related career interests.

 We encourage students with an interest in computational biology and/or programming to apply.

 The program runs from June 22 to August 21, 2020.
 Students must commit to this entire period to participate.

 We are now accepting applications for 2020!
 All application materials, including references, are due by 11:59 pm on Feb 29, 2020.

 The Pathways Undergraduate Researchers internship is open to rising 1st-, 2nd- or 3rd-year undergraduate students who:

 Prior research experience is not required.
 Interns from previous years may apply to return for a second summer if they meet the above eligibility requirements.
 Returning interns may also apply to the SCCA Clinical Scholars and SHIP Leads programs.

 Students from racial and ethnic groups traditionally underrepresented in health sciences, persons with disabilities, and persons raised in economically disadvantaged backgrounds are especially encouraged to apply.

 If you don't meet the eligibility requirements, you can find additional scientific research opportunities from Pathways to Science, the Fred Hutch SURP catalog, the Guide to Life Science Careers and the Fred Hutch Summer Undergraduate Research Program.